-Art.1.
-Clearly visible numbers, at least 8 centimeters (preferably 10 centimeters) in height, shall be placed on both sides of the caps.
+- Art.
+1. Clearly visible numbers, at least 8 centimeters (preferably 10 centimeters) in height, shall be placed on both sides of the caps.
 The numbers on the dark caps must be white or yellow/gold.
 The numbers on the white caps must be a contrasting dark color, such as black, navy, royal blue, dark green, brown or scarlet.
 The numbers on the white caps may not be powder blue, light gray, pale green, orange or similar light colors.
 Field players' caps are numbered beginning with No. 2.
 Caps of the same color must have different numbers.
 No. 1 is reserved for the goalkeeper.
 Additional goalkeepers shall have caps numbered 1A, 1B, etc. The numbers on the cap of the home goalkeeper (the team with the dark caps) shall be white or yellow/gold; the numbers on the cap of the visiting goalkeeper (team with white caps) shall be dark, the same color as the numbers on the visiting field players' caps.
-The numbers on both dark and white caps must be a single solid color with no border in block number format.
+The numbers on both dark and white caps must be a single solid color with no border in block number format. - Art.

-Art.
 2. A player shall not be allowed to change cap number during the game except with the permission of a referee and with notification to the game secretary.
+A change in cap number shall be reported to the referees by a member of the coaching staff.
+The referees shall notify the game secretary and the opposing team bench of the change.
+Failure to notify the referees of the change shall result in a warning for the first offense.
+For the second offense, the referees shall issue the next available card to the head coach.